cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

       - `Monster Names` - **keep it enabled if you would like**
       - `HP Bar`
 # Conclusion
-I hope this guide helped you to play Metin2 on Linux with optimized settings!
-Have a nice day! 🐧
+This guide was about Metin2 installation and optimization!
+I hope the guide has been useful.
+Thank you for reading, have a nice day! 🐧